stwe/DatatablesBundle/Resources/doc/index.md

     default_locale:  "%locale%"
 ```

-### Step 1: Download SgDatatablesBundle using composer
+### Step 1: Download WgUniversalDataTableBundle using composer

-If not already done: add SgDatatablesBundle in your composer.json:
+If not already done: add WgUniversalDataTableBundle in your composer.json:

 ```js
 {